softwarewolves/softwarewolves-doc/Getting started.md

     * [*Java*](https://github.com/supernelis/softwarewolves-java-player).

     But you may also choose to build a bot from the ground up.
-1. make sure that your bot uses one of the accounts you received on the correct server, i.e. on *software.wolf*.
+1. make sure that your bot uses one of the accounts you received on the correct server, i.e. on *pi.software.wolf*.